 - Visit the Queensland Building and Construction Commission (QBCC) for more information and tips.

-Council's licensed pool safety inspectors carry out pool safety inspections, issue pool safety certificates and forward certificates to the state government for inclusion on their register.
+Council's licensed pool safety inspectors carry out pool safety inspections and issue pool safety certificates.

 Please note: Council requires payment prior to the pool fence inspection being carried out.

-To arrange for an inspection and pool safety certificate, contact council's Building and Plumbing department on (07) 4620 8844.
+To arrange an inspection and pool safety certificate please contact Council on (07) 4620 8888.